Marc Roux, MD

 Practices in the Midlothian and Mansfield locations

-Originally from Monett, Missouri; Dr. Jason Lowry is a Board-Certified, Orthopedic Surgeon, specializing in reconstruction of the hip, knee, and shoulder.
-Dr. Lowry offers several surgical solutions to his patients, including the extremely successful direct anterior replacement and revision of the hip.
+Originally from Monett, Missouri, Dr. Jason Lowry is a Board-Certified, Orthopedic Surgeon, fellowship-trained in adult reconstruction of the hip, knee, and shoulder.
+Dr. Lowry specializes in

-Dr. Lowry received his Doctorate of Medicine at Creighton University School of Medicine (Omaha, NE) in 2003, his Residency at the University of Missouri – Kansas City in 2008, and his Fellowship at the Adult Reconstruction Center for Joint Preservation and Replacement Rubin Institute for Advanced Orthopaedics.
+Dr. Lowry received his Doctorate of Medicine at Creighton University School of Medicine (Omaha, NE) in 2003.
+He then completed his Orthopedic Surgery Residency at the University of Missouri – Kansas City in 2008; his Fellowship in Adult Reconstruction at the world-renowned Rubin Institute for Advanced Orthopaedics’ Center for Joint Preservation and Replacement in Baltimore, Maryland was completed in 2012.

-Dr. Lowry has been recognized for his hard work, philanthropy, and care.
-In 2017, he was recognized as a Distinguished Medical Member of the American Arthritis Foundation and has been consistently recognized by his Orthopedic peers as a Top Doc and Super Doc in North Texas.
-He thoroughly enjoys helping patients regain their mobility and get back to enjoying their lives again.
-Aside from his many accomplishments as an orthopedic surgeon, Dr. Lowry enjoys spending time with his family and relaxing at home.
+Dr. Lowry has been practicing in the communities of Arlington, Mansfield & Midlothian since 2012.
+In 2017, he was recognized as a Distinguished Medical Member of the American Arthritis Foundation and has been consistently recognized by his Orthopedic peers & the community as a Top Doc, Super Doc & Reader’s Choice All Star in North Texas.
+“I treat my patients like family,” he says.
+“Getting folks back on their feet and enjoying life again is quite rewarding.”

 Education & Training